sqlfluff/sqlfluff/docs/source/rules.rst

 * Could detect a syntax issue
 * Isn’t too opinionated toward one style (e.g. the :code:`dbt` style guide)

-Core rules can also make it easier to rollout SQLFluff to a team by only needing to follow a 'common sense' subset of rules, rather than wasting time debating the finer points of other more opinionated rules.
+Core rules can also make it easier to roll out SQLFluff to a team by only needing to follow a 'common sense' subset of rules, rather than wasting time debating the finer points of other more opinionated rules.